 It may be especially difficult for people with disabilities to obtain access to proper dental care.
 They must find a dentist who is skilled and compassionate, and who can provide services for which some dentists may not be qualified.
 At Oasis Family Dental Centre, we provide the expertise, state-of-the-art-equipment, and dedication to assisting special-needs patients necessary to ensuring great oral care for our patients.

 Disabled patients may face added challenges in maintaining their oral health.
 Their disability may make it difficult to brush or floss regularly; they may also suffer a severe gag reflux, or dry mouth as a result of medication.
 Drs.
 Sharma, Syed & Lee meets these challenges with sedation dentistry for the disabled.
 Drs.
 Sharma, Syed & Lee is skilled in anesthesia for special-needs patients, and can ease the fear associated with out-of-control oral hygiene with one visit.

 Dental phobia is a real, often overwhelming reality for thousands of people.
 Negative previous dental experiences, fear of needles or drills, and severe gag refluxes are just some of the reasons people feel extreme anxiety when thinking about visiting the dentist.

 If you suffer from dental phobia- fear no more!
-At Oasis Family Dental Centre and TLC Family Dental Centre, we are committed to understanding the very real nature of your fears.
+At Oasis Family Dental Centre, we are committed to understanding the very real nature of your fears.
 Not only will our staff treat you with delicacy and care, but IV sedation will allow you to experience dentistry in a whole new way.
 While engaging in a pleasant sleep-like experience, Drs.
-Sharma, Syed, Lee, Cannon or Nyosk will be hard at work making sure you “wake up” with the results you desire.
+Sharma, Syed & Lee will be hard at work making sure you “wake up” with the results you desire.